-The College was founded in 1986 as American Academy for Career Education.
-It was renamed Nova Institute of Health Technology and was acquired in 1991 by Educorp, Inc. Corinthian Colleges acquired the Institute in October 2000 and its name was changed to Bryman College.
+The College was founded in 1987 as a branch of Educorp Career College.
+The school became a freestanding institution in 1990.
+Corinthian Colleges, Inc. acquired the Institute in October 2000 and its name was changed to Bryman College.

-In 1994 the school was granted approval by the Bureau for Private Postsecondary and Vocational Education as a degree granting institution under Section 94310 of Education Code.
-The school received initial accreditation from NATTS (ACCSCT) in September 1986, and was accredited most recently in October 1998.
+In 1993 the institute moved to the current facility and in 1994 was granted approval by the Bureau for Private Postsecondary and Vocational Education as a degree granting institution under Section 94310 of Education Code.